A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Results and Discussion

 \subsection{Is there any significant metallicity difference among SN types?}

 For the derived metallicity distributions, we carried out an experiment to study whether the apparent difference among SN types is real or due to the stochastic sampling effect.
 We used the metallicity distribution of all SNe, regardless of types, as a reference distribution.
-We then randomly drew $N$ = 20 SNe (i.e. the typical number of SNe for Types IIP, IIb, Ib, and Ic in our sample) from the full sample and plotted their metallicity distribution.
+We then randomly drew $N$ = 14 SNe (i.e. the number of SNe for Types IIb, and Ic in our sample) from the full sample and plotted their metallicity distribution.
 This process was repeated 10,000 times to show how the metallicity distributions vary due to the stochastic sampling effect.
 The results are shown in Figure~\ref{fig:cdf}.
 The stochastic sampling effect can cause a 1$\sigma$ uncertainty of $\sim$0.05~dex in the distributions.
-The metallicity distributions for different SN types are all consistent with the reference distribution within 1--2$\sigma$ uncertainties.
-The only exception is for Type~IIb, which deviates from the reference distribution by more than 2$\sigma$ but is still within 3$\sigma$ uncertainties.
+The metallicity distributions for different SN types are all consistent with the reference distribution within $\sim$1$\sigma$ uncertainties.

 We also performed the above experiment by varying the number of randomly chosen SNe.
 Figure~\ref{fig:mean_resample} shows the probability distributions of the mean values of the resampled SN metallicities as a function of sample size.
-For the Types IIP, IIn, IIb, Ib and Ic, the typical uncertainty for their mean metallicities caused by stochastic sampling is $\sim$0.05~dex, much larger than those propagated from metallicity measurement errors (Table~\ref{tab:metallicity_statistics}).
-The measured mean metallicites for different SN types are all consistent with that of the reference distribution within 3$\sigma$ uncertainties.
+For the Types II(P), IIn, IIb, Ib and Ic, the typical uncertainty for their mean metallicities caused by stochastic sampling is $\sim$0.05~dex, much larger than those propagated from metallicity measurement errors (Table~\ref{tab:metallicity_statistics}).
+The measured mean metallicites for different SN types are all consistent with that of the reference distribution within 1$\sigma$ uncertainties.
 Therefore, the metallicity distributions of different SN types are not significantly different and are all consistent with being randomly drawn from the same reference distribution.